SHAREHOLDER UPDATE: Halper Sad - GuruFocus.com

 NEW YORK, April 13, 2023 /PRNewswire/ -- Halper Sadeh LLC, an investor rights law firm, is investigating the following companies for potential violations of the federal securities laws and/or breaches of fiduciary duties to shareholders relating to:

-TravelCenters of America Inc. (NASDAQ: TA)'s sale to BP p.l.c. for $86.00 per share in cash.
-If you are a TravelCenters shareholder, click here to learn more about your rights and options.
+National Instruments Corporation (NASDAQ: NATI)'s sale to Emerson Electric Co. for $60.00 per share in cash.
+If you are a National Instruments shareholder, click here to learn more about your rights and options.

-Globus Medical, Inc. (NYSE: GMED)'s merger with NuVasive, Inc. Under the terms of the merger agreement, NuVasive shareholders will receive 0.75 of a share of Globus Medical Class A common stock for each share of NuVasive common stock.
-If you are a Globus shareholder, click here to learn more about your rights and options.

 Halper Sadeh LLC may seek increased consideration for shareholders, additional disclosures and information concerning the proposed transaction, or other relief and benefits on behalf of shareholders.